-Manufacturing, Selling Or Possessing Dangerous Weapons
+Manufacturing, Selling Or Possessing Dangerous Weapons in Los Angeles

 Have you been arrested for possession of a dangerous weapon in Los Angeles?
 Hiring a criminal defense attorney to handle your defense will help you secure the best possible result in your case.
 Contact The Rodriguez Law Group for immediate legal assistance.
 We offer a free consultation and are here to answer any questions you have.